All images © Helen Robertson

 She uses Duchamp’s concept of the infra-mince -ultra-thin- which he defines through examples (such as the space between mould and cast and the space of contact – warmth - between seated body and chair) to describe the space of interaction that concerns her; a space in which bodies are caught in a state of ‘becoming’ involving connections, disconnections, fusion and confusion.

-Site-specific works include Concrete Café Hayward Gallery, Coleman Project Space, The Granary Building Central Saint Martins, The Mission Chapel West Bay, Dorset.
+Site-specific works include Concrete Café Hayward Gallery, Coleman Project Space, The Granary Building Central Saint Martins, Architectural Association Hooke Park, Dorset.